Oh the elusive, perfect, magical, ideal customer.

 How to Build Your Ideal Customer Profile

 Of course, building and using your ideal customer profile is a very in depth process, so it’s not possible to fit it into a single blog post (despite what you read on the internet).
-We teach how to create your ideal customer profiles and how to use them to find your perfect brand voice in our Manifesting Your Audience Course, but I’ll cover the basics here.
+You can ask us to create your ideal customer profiles and tell you how to sell to them with our Holistic Marketing Strategy project, but here are the basics.

 To build your ideal customer, you need to put yourself in the shoes of your perfect buyer.
 I call this your, “cast of characters” because it’s likely that you’ll want to pull in a couple different types of people.
 I usually create three different “characters” for the brands we work with and then combine their styles to create a brand voice and content strategy guidelines.